What is Krav Maga?

 Woman are advised to wear a protective jill

-Bring in door shoes / wrestling shoes if you have them.
+Bring wrestling boots or martial arts shoes if you have them.

 Bring a bottle of water.